What's Your Motivation for Cutting Weight?

 Making the Line Up

 Remember, this is YOUR athletic career, no matter how far you take it.
 It is important for you to leave the sport with a positive out look and great memories.
-We want you to come back to the sport through coaching, supporting, or one day with your own children competing in wrestling!
+We want you to come back to the sport through coaching, leading, or one day with your own children competing in wrestling!

-My Experience with Weight Cutting
+My Experience with Weight Cutting as a Young Wrestler

 Katherine Shai